Gavinn-B/ConsentIQ/README.md

-# ClearConsent
+# ConsentIQ

-ClearConsent is a healthcare accessibility tool that helps patients understand medical consent forms.
+ConsentIQ is a healthcare accessibility tool that helps patients understand medical consent forms.
 It uses AI to convert complex legal and medical language into plain-language summaries, supports 8 languages, reads content aloud, and walks patients through a comprehension checklist before they sign.

 ![App Preview](frontend/src/assets/Video%20Project%208.gif)